-- 8.7 Arbitrator's Decision and Compensation: The arbitrator will render his/her decision in writing within thirty (30) business days.
-Any decision so rendered will be final and binding on the parties, and may be enforced in any court of competent jurisdiction.
-The Employer and the Union will bear their own expenses individually and share the arbitrator's fee and expenses equally. - 8.8 Limitation of Arbitrator's Authority: The following are excluded from the grievance procedure established by this Article: (a) violation of Article 12.1 and 12.2, except as provided therein, (b) negotiations for a new or a mandatory agreement.
-Further, the arbitrator will have no authority to (i) add to, subtract from, or in any way modify this Agreement, (ii) substitute his/her discretion or judgment for the Employer's discretion or judgment with respect to any matter this agreement consigns to the Employer's discretion or judgment, (iii) interpret any policy, practice, or rule except as necessary in interpreting or applying this Agreement, (iv) formulate or add any new policy or rule, (v) establish any new rank or classification, (vi) pass upon the appropriateness of any promotion in rank or denial of such promotion, and (vii) confer tenure on any employee. - 8.9 Jurisdictional Questions: In any arbitration proceeding where a question concerning the arbitrator's jurisdiction over the grievance is raised, the arbitrator shall make a separate decision on the question of his/her jurisdiction.
-In his/her decision the arbitrator shall first rule upon the jurisdictional issues and if he/she determines that he/she has no jurisdiction he/she shall make no decision or recommendation concerning the merits of the grievance.
-Nothing contained herein shall prohibit the arbitrator from taking all evidence of the jurisdictional issues and the merits of the grievance in a single hearing.
+- (a) Violation of Article 12.1 and 12.2, except as provided therein. - (b) Negotiations for a new or a mandatory agreement. - (c) Further, the arbitrator will have no authority to (i) add to, subtract from, or in any way modify this Agreement; (ii) substitute their discretion or judgement for the Employer's discretion or judgment with respect to any matter this Agreement consigns to the Employer's discretion or judgement; (iii) interpret any policy, practice, or rule except as necessary in interpreting or applying this Agreement; (iv) formulate or add any new policy or rule; (v) establish any new rank or classification; (vi) pass upon the appropriateness of any promotion in rank or denial of such promotion; and (vii) confer tenure on any employee or grant continuous or continuing employment.

+8.8 Jurisdictional Questions:

+- (a) In any arbitration proceeding where a question concerning the arbitrator's jurisdiction over the grievance is raised, the arbitrator shall make a separate decision on the question of their jurisdiction. - (b) In their decision the arbitrator shall first rule upon the jurisdictional issues, and if they determine that they have no jurisdiction, they shall make no decision or recommendation concerning the merits of the grievance. - (c) Nothing contained herein shall prohibit the arbitrator from taking all evidence of the jurisdictional issues and the merits of the grievance in a single meeting.